oushinei/oushinei.github.io/_pages/about.md

   - /about.html
 ---
 # 🌟 About Me
-I am currently an Associate Professor in the School of Economics and Management at [Hefei Normal University](https://www.hfnu.edu.cn/).
+I am currently an Associate Professor in the College of Economics and Management at [Hefei Normal University](https://www.hfnu.edu.cn/).
 I earned my Ph.D. from the Graduate School of Commerce at [Chuo University](https://www.chuo-u.ac.jp/), where I was supervised by Professor [Jaewoo Park](https://c-research.chuo-u.ac.jp/html/100003068_ja.html).
 My research lies at the intersection of consumer behavior, marketing, and food science, with a particular focus on how consumers make food-related decisions in complex and imperfect markets.
 Drawing on theories from Consumer Psychology, Social Psychology, and Behavioral Economics, I employ rigorous experimental designs and quantitative methods to uncover the psychological mechanisms underlying consumers’ food choices.
 My work aims to generate actionable insights for marketing strategy design and behaviorally informed interventions that promote more sustainable and healthy food consumption.

 **Key Research Foci:**
 - **Consumer Acceptance of Sustainable Proteins:** Investigating psychological and marketing barriers to consumer adoption of alternative protein products (e.g., insect-based foods and cultured meat), and identifying effective communication and positioning strategies.